DataDog/integrations-core/datadog_checks_dev/README.md

   Assigns values to config file entries.
 If the value is omitted, you will be prompted, with the input hidden if it is sensitive.

-  $ ddev config set github.user ofek
+  $ ddev config set github.user foo
   New setting:
   [github]
-  user = "ofek"
+  user = "foo"

 Options:
   -h, --help  Show this message and exit.